 Chimney liner insulation is designed specifically for metal chimney liners.
-Liners help prevent creosote build-up by not allowing the flue gasses to cool down too much.
+Liners help prevent creosote build-up by not allowing the flue gases to cool down too much.
 Creosote is highly flammable and is the leading cause of chimney fires.
 Chimney liner insulation is also a safety issue when relining a chimney for a wood burning stove.
 It keeps creosote build-up down in the event of a chimney fire.
 There are two types of ways to insulate your chimney.
 Thermix insulation is a ready to mix compound that simply mixes with water and pours into the space between the liner and the masonry chimney.
 A great solution when space is too tight to install a blanket style insulation.
-Insulation blankets are typically used when there is sufficient space to be installed and also greatly reduce creosote build-up.
+Insulation blankets are typically used when there is sufficient space to be installed and greatly reduce creosote build-up.
 When you use insulation blankets, the reline job provides a zero clearance and achieves UL1777 rating.
-Insulation blankets can withstand temperatures up to 2100 degrees F. Lindemann Chimney also sells chimney liner kits good for wood, oil, coal and gas appliances.
+Insulation blankets can withstand temperatures up to 2100 degrees F.